This article has links to products and services we love, which we may make commission from.

 We also have recommendations that can make your weekend away convenient for all the other activities and restaurants we recommended above.

-For an even more comprehensive list, check out our guide to where to stay in Boston.
+For an even more comprehensive list, check out our curated list of the most romantic hotels in Boston.

 The Liberty (215 Charles Street) is a unique Boston hotel — it actually used to be a jail!